 Sarah Willow was born with a rare brain disorder.
-Just4Children are raising funds to send her to a neuromotor research centre in the USA for therapy specifically designed to treat her condition.
+Just4Children raised funds to send her to a neuromotor research centre in the USA for therapy and are now helping her purchase specialist equipment and access further therapies.

-Sarah Willow is aged 2 from Liphook in Hants.
+Sarah Willow is aged 4 from Rowland’s Castle in Hants.
 She has a smile and laugh that is contagious.
 Everyone who meets her falls in love with her gentle nature.
 Unfortunately, the prognosis for her genetic condition (MICPCH caused by a mutation in the CASK gene) is generally poor.
 If there is a chance she will one day sit unaided or walk or talk then we want to give her every opportunity to reach those milestones.

 The CASK gene is found in the whole body and is needed for efficient respiration and proper development of the brain.
 Without the gene the neurones in the brain do not fire properly and, as in Sarah’s case, often cause epilepsy.
 Sarah contracted epilepsy in October 2018 and it took nine months of emergency trips to hospital and physical and mental regression before we discovered she was being treated (accidently) with an unsafe dose of epilepsy medicine and, in fact, she had a rare form of epilepsy called epileptic spasms.
 This type of disorder needs to be treated immediately since every seizure causes brain damage which results in loss of skills.